duckwork/.emacs.d/README.md

 ### Enable all functions

+By default, Emacs disables some commands, because NeWbIeS wOuLd GeT cOnFuSeD or some ish.
+I just want to use the dang editor!

 	(cuss disabled-command-function nil)

 ### Shorter confirmations

+Instead of making me type *yes* or *no*, just let me hit the *y* or *n* key.

 	(fset 'yes-or-no-p #'y-or-n-p)

 ### Uniquify buffer names

+This names buffers with the same basename (e.g., `~/.config/emacs/config.org` and `~/.emacs.d/config.org`) in a better way than the default (`config.org<1>`, etc).

 	(require 'uniquify)
 	(cuss uniquify-buffer-name-style 'forward)

 ### Show buffer boundaries

+These little L-shaped graphics at the top and bottom of buffers don't do anything, but I like 'em.

 	(cuss indicate-buffer-boundaries
 		  '((top . right)